Poisoning in horses, ponies and donkeys

-Think your horse has been poisoned
+If you think your horse has been poisoned

-Remove your horse(s) from the source of poison.
+- Stay calm - take your horse away from the source of poison.

-If you are advised to take your horse(s) to the vet, do so quickly and calmly.
+- Follow your vet's advice - if you're advised to take your horse to the vet, do so quickly and calmly.

-Never attempt to treat or medicate your horse(s) yourself.
+- Never try to treat or medicate your horse yourself.
 Some medicines for humans and other animals may be poisonous to your horse.

-Keep your horse(s) away from any other animals to avoid cross contamination.
+- Keep your horse away from any other animals to avoid cross-contamination.

-Never 'watch and wait’.
-If you suspect your horse has been poisoned, act fast and contact a vet immediately.
+Never 'watch and wait' if you suspect poisoning - act fast and contact a vet immediately.

 Signs of poisoning